pgEdge/cli/cli/README.md

-NodeCtl (nc) is an API for management of a Postgres eco-system of components
+NodeCtl (nc) is a CLI for management of a Postgres eco-system of components

 ## Usage ##
 ```